Everything you need to know about July and August rail industrial action

 Who is taking industrial action, and when?

+The biggest rail union, the RMT, called` 20,000 of its members out on strike on Thursday 20, Saturday 22 and Saturday 29 July.
+The late July walk-outs are causing thousands of cancellations each day at the start of the main summer school holidays in England.

 The train drivers’ union, Aslef, is mounting “action short of a strike” in the shape of Monday-to-Saturday overtime bans.
-It carried out the first six-day walk-out from 3 to 8 July.
-The second began on Monday 17 July and will continue until Saturday 22 July inclusive.
-A third starts on Monday 31 July until Saturday 5 August.
+The third such action starts on Monday 31 July until Saturday 5 August.

 Hundreds of trains are likely to be cancelled each day.

-The biggest rail union, the RMT, has called` 20,000 of its members out on strike on Thursday 20, Saturday 22 and Saturday 29 July.
-The first two dates coincide with the Aslef overtime bans.

-The late July walk-outs are likely to cause widespread cancellations at the start of the main summer school holidays in England.

-A London Underground strike, also involving members of the RMT, will run from Sunday 23 to Friday 28 July.
-It is sandwiched between two of the national walk-outs called by the same union.
+A London Underground strike, also involving members of the RMT, was called off at 36 hours’ notice after progress in talks./

-The RMT strikes and Aslef overtime ban are aimed at rail firms contracted by the Department for Transport.
+The RMT strikes and Aslef overtime bans are aimed at rail firms contracted by the Department for Transport.
 They include the leading intercity operators:

 - Avanti West Coast